LxiStandard/LxiStandard.github.io/site/conformance.md

     <li>Have at least one certified LXI device</li>
   </ul>
   <p>If an LXI vendor company fulfills these requirements it can apply for LXI Self-Certification.
 The LXI Vendor company’s representative submits the<strong> <u>
-  <a href="../assets/conformance/Registration for LXI Self-Certification Acceptance_May2019.docx">registration form</a>
+  <a href="../assets/conformance/Registration for LXI Self-Certification Acceptance.docx">registration form</a>
   </u>  </strong> and signs up to attend an LXI PlugFest.
 This is to demonstrate the LXI Self-Certification testing capabilities to qualify for LXI Self-Certification Approval.<br>
     <strong><br><br>
     Apply for LXI Conformance</strong><br><br>